 1861 - The Civil War begins with Confederates firing on Fort Sumter, S.C.
 The Union Navy plays an integral part blockading Confederates, keeping them diplomatically and economically contained from other nations.

 1911 - Lt.
 Theodore Ellyson completes his aviator training at the Glenn Curtiss Aviation Camp at North Island, San Diego, Calif., and becomes Naval Aviator No. 1.

 1944 - USS Halibut (SS 232) sinks Japanese army passenger/cargo ship Taichu Maru despite the presence of at least three escort vessels.

 1945 - President Franklin D. Roosevelt dies at Warm Springs, Ga.
-Our nation's longest-serving president, he also was an Assistant Secretary of the Navy.
+Besides being the nations longest-serving president, he also was an Assistant Secretary of the Navy.

-1981 - The first re-useable Space Shuttle, Columbia (STS-1) is launched with an all-US Navy crew: commander Capt.
-John W. Young (Ret.) commanded and pilot Lt.
+1981 - The first re-useable Space Shuttle, Columbia (STS-1) is launched with an all-US Navy crew: Capt.
+John W. Young (Ret.) is the shuttles commander and Lt.
 Cmdr.
-Robert L. Crippen.
+Robert L. Crippen is the pilot.

 1993 - Aircraft from USS Theodore Roosevelt (CVN 71) and NATO forces begin enforcing the no-fly zone over the Bosnia in Operation Deny Flight.

 2003 - USS Mason (DDG 87) is commissioned at Cape Canaveral, Fla.
 The Arleigh Burke-class destroyer is the 37th in the class and the ninth of the Flight IIA variant.